 8 Tips to Healthy Travel

-For one, travelling is stressful, tiring and there a days where you just want to pack it in and go to the luxury of home.
+travelling can be stressful and tiring on the body, and there a days where you just want to pack it in and go to the luxury of home.
 But it’s not all that bad, travelling is also so expansive, inspiring, and an opportunity to experience beautiful places and meet all kinds of people.

 From an Ayurvedic perspective, travel is movement and change.
 Changing city or country every 2-3 days is going to increase the Vata massively because Vata is movement and irregularity.
 Not to mention, the food and water is completely different in every country as well.

-Below I share my top travel tips and essential packing materials to ensure you keep yourself in balance.
+Below I share my top travel tips and essential packing materials to ensure you keep yourself in balance, the ayurvedic way.

 try to avoid eating plane food